-Professionalism is the sum total of appropriate behavior in the work environment, and professional conduct is a key indicator of the success of an organization.
+Professionalism is the sum total of appropriate behaviour in the work environment, and professional conduct is a key indicator of the success of an organisation.
 Employers and service users alike are constantly talking about professionalism and its lack thereof, but what does it really mean to be professional or to act professionally?

 1. Be Punctual.

 This may seem like a no-brainer, but it is surprising how many employees still think it is okay to be late.
 For employers, however, employees who are perpetually late are financial liabilities, and may even be let go.
 Whether it is an urgent business meeting or just regular resumption hours, the golden rule should be, better on-time than un-employed.

 The advent of innovative technologies from mobile phones to quick, instant email means that there is no reason to be unreachable.
 No matter how bothersome your boss, client or customer may be, ignoring their calls or messages reflects negatively on you.
 Instead, respond promptly to their inquiries and be prepared to work extra hard to accommodate their requests.

 Whether it is simple, will call you back, or a more serious, will send it before the end of the day, it is important to honour commitments made.
 Failure to do so paints both you and your organisation as irresponsible and unreliable.
 If you are unable to respond within the given period, send a message apologising for the delay, and do your best to minimise fallout.

 When meeting someone in an official setting, it is important to make the best impression in the shortest amount of time.
 A firm handshake, a warm smile and appropriate clothing these little things can go a long way to creating a lasting first impression.

 5. Be Present.